 Donkey Kong Country: Tropical Freeze slipped under the Darth Vader (radar) when it was released on the Wii U in February 2014.
 The press didn’t get it: GameSpot hopelessly awarded it 6/10, and there were a few tentative 4/5s, which caused much consternation in the games community.
 Destructoid awarded it 10/10, thankfully, so common sense prevailed somewhere, as Retro Studios’ title is a sweeping masterpiece we tell you.

 The Donkey Kong Country series was reborn on the Wii after a gap of over 10 years away.
 The SNES (DKC and DKC 2 are reviewed elsewhere on Professional Moron) games are considered classics, and there was a flawed N64 title in 1999.
 It wasn’t until the acclaimed DKC: Returns on the Wii that the series returned (the clue was in the title).
-Tropical Freeze built on this by taking things to a whole new level, delivering DKC on an absolutely epic scale.
+Tropical Freeze built on that by taking things to a whole new level, delivering DKC on an absolutely epic scale.
 Here’s what you’re missing out on, fool!

 Donkey Kong Country: Tropical Freeze

 British company Rare handled the previous batch of Donkey Kong games.
 Having worked closely together during the 1990s, Rare and Nintendo went their separate ways in 2002 and the series was sidelined, before returning with Retro Studios on the Wii in 2012.

 For its second outing with a famous franchise, Retro Studios stepped things up big time.
 One vital factor is they brought back soundtrack genius David Wise (whose work peppers the DKC SNES trilogy like gold dust pepper), and reimaging the game on an epic scale.
 As a result, the best way to play this game is through the Wii U’s GamePad with your headphones plugged in.